zaksabeast/PokemonRNGGuides/guides/Black 2 and White 2/Egg RNG.md

 ---
-title: "Egg RNG"
+title: 'Egg RNG'
-description: "How to RNG egg in BW2 based on the recent discoveries"
+description: 'How to RNG egg in BW2 based on the recent discoveries'
-slug: "bw2-egg"
+slug: 'bw2-egg'
-subCategory: "RNG"
+subCategory: 'RNG'
 isRoughDraft: false
 ---